DiaaEsmail/Reconstruction-of-occluded-text-in-images-for-OCR-using-PConv/README.md

   - Pandas

 # The Proposed Model

+The final comprehensive composite model looks like Figure below, is able to reconstruct occluded text in images by an inpainting model then recognize the text using an OCR engine.

 The structure of the proposed model is based on [U-Net network](https://arxiv.org/abs/1505.04597), which is based on encoder-decoder architecture.
 However, instead of using normal convolutional operation, the network uses stacked partial convolution